yhdeng-ryan/rsp_hololen_pnp_main/src/main/README.md

 ### main_node
 - Provides a main entry for executing the project.
 - State machine:
-    1. VOID: Try to connect with Hololen.
-Go to REGISTRATION if success, ERROR if failed.
+    1. VOID: Determine if the user want to skip registration process.
     2. REGISTRATION: Launch a registration client to start registration process.
 Go to IDLE if success, ERROR if failed.
     3. IDLE: Wait for user to input the pick and place position markers.
 Go to PNP if both positions are sent.
     4. PNP: Launch a pnp client to start pick and place.
 Go to IDLE if success, ERROR if failed.